Hot Springs, 3rd April

 Then we explore the library.
 As usual in the US there’s a lot to read.
 All presented in a very patriotic and heroic manner.
 Maybe a bit too much for us.

-You can also admire a showcase with many beautiful gifts President Clinton received from his counterparts all over the world.
+We can also admire a showcase with many beautiful gifts President Clinton received from his counterparts all over the world.
 And immediately you feel sorry for him.
 Imagine how much energy and diplomacy it needs to remain friendly once this stuff is presented to you.

 Still, we’re searching for this story about Monica and Bill’s famous cigar.